FreeClimbAPI/nodejs-sdk/docs/source/api/incomingNumbers.rst

 purchase(phoneNumber, options)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    Purchase a new incoming phone number through the Persephony API.
+    Purchase a new incoming phone number through the FreeClimb API.

     :phoneNumber: {string} The phone number to purchase in E.164 format (as returned in the list of Available Phone Numbers) :[options]: {object} Optional properties to set on the newly purchased number.